AmadeusMoon/AmadeusMoon/README.md

 ### 🎇 My drive

 Pure fantasy, freedom through evolution.
-But if we don't build it just because it sounds absurd, who will?
+But if we don't do it just because it sounds absurd, who will?

 <img src="https://tryhackme-badges.s3.amazonaws.com/AmadeusMoon.png" alt="Your Image Badge" />
 <a href="https://github.com/AmadeusMoon/github-readme-stats">